catyphram/tcs_notifier/README.md

 ## <a name="build"></a>Build

-If you manually change the source files ( everything in `src/` ) you need to rebuild the `build` folder.
+If you manually change the source files ( everything in `src/` ) you need to rebuild the `build/` folder.
 Gulp will do this work for us.

 You can either install gulp global (if not already installed) via